Ioannis Papadakis

 Latest news – since November 15th 2022:

-presenting at the Economics Department of the University of Athens, 2023
+presented at the Economics Department of the University of Athens, 2023

 presented at a research seminar of the Bank of Greece, 2023